zerokarmaleft/reader-writer-state/README.md

 then the type of our pure `log` function would be `() -> (String, ())`.

 In Haskell, this is a standard abstraction and it's called `Writer`.
-A simplified type definition for `Writer` looks like this:
+A simplified type definition for `Writer` might look like this:

 ```
 newtype Writer w a = Writer w a